SESARLab/mfh-dl-performace-testing/thesis.md

 ### 2.2 Hadoop

 Hadoop is an open-source framework that enables reliable, scalable, distributed computing.
-Started in 2002 as an open-source project by Doug Cutting and Mike Cafarella, that was developing a search engine capable to index 1 billion pages, the first version of Hadoop implemented two powerful computing concepts introduced by Google in 2003 and 2004: Google File System (GFS) [20], a scalable distributed file system for large distributed data-intensive applications, and MapReduce [21], a programming model for processing and generating large data sets.
+Started in 2002 as an open-source project by Doug Cutting and Mike Cafarella, that was developing a search engine capable to index 1 billion pages, the first version of Hadoop implemented two powerful computing concepts introduced by Google in 2003 and 2004: Google File System (GFS) [20], a scalable distributed file system for large distributed data-intensive applications, and *MapReduce* [21], a programming model for processing and generating large data sets.

 So, at its core, Hadoop is composed of two modules: storage and processing.
-The storage component is the Hadoop Distributed File System (HDFS), while the processing component is *MapReduce*.
+The storage component is the Hadoop Distributed File System (HDFS), while the processing component is MapReduce.

 #### HDFS